 With just a weekend in Salzburg, Austria so much of the city can be seen and experienced.
 The guide below includes ideas of things to see, do and eat to help you plan your weekend break in the city!

 Salzburg’s Altstadt (old city) is a small pedestrian area that is entirely walkable and includes most of the city’s highlights.
 If you are staying in this area then it will be easy to get to many of the sites you would want to visit over a weekend in the city.
 If you’d like to wander a little further out, it’s easy to rent a bike and head out on the network of bike baths to some beautiful gardens and quiet spots along the river.
 For exploring the beautiful outdoors around Salzburg, then you can also take the bus or rent a car.

-Tip: If you only have a short time, a hop on hop off bus tour is an easy way to get an overview of Salzburg!
+Tip: A hop on hop off bus tour is an easy way to get an overview of Salzburg if you have a short time!

 Where to Stay

 On a Budget

 What to Do Over a Weekend in Salzburg:

 Take the Festungsbahn funicular railway (6.80 Euros) from the old city up to the Hohensalzburg fortress.
 This is a medieval castle on a hill overlooking the entire city of Salzburg and the surrounding mountains.
 It’s a great spot for a panorama of the city!

 Walk through Mozart’s time on a tour (11 Euros) of his birthplace and where his family lived for 26 years.
 Centrally located in the Old City of Salzburg, you can also easily then access many of the other spots on this list.